 CAUSES OF CONDENSATION

 In order to make homes more energy efficient, some are fitted with insulation, cladding and made air-tight with double glazing.
-This means that the moist air generated by everyday activities (as detailed above) are unable to escape which leads to condensation.
+This means that the moist air generated by everyday activities (as detailed above) is unable to escape which leads to condensation.
 The conditions that determine condensation are as follows:

 - The level of moisture in the air